kiwix/kiwix-js-pwa/README.md

 # Contributing code

-If you have coding experience and are interested in contributing to this project, we suggest you start by contributing to the upstream Kiwix JS repository, as much of the code contributed there is subsequently ported to this repository.
+If you have coding experience and are interested in contributing to this project, we suggest you start by contributing to the upstream [Kiwix JS repository](https://kiwix.github.io/kiwix-js/), as much of the code contributed there is subsequently ported to this repository.
 Please see [CONTRIBUTING.md](https://github.com/kiwix/kiwix-js/blob/master/CONTRIBUTING.md) for details.
-If you wish to contribute to a specific Kiwix JS Windows/Linux feature, then please open an issue on this repository explaining the feature or other code you aim to contribute and how you propose to this should be done.
+If you wish to contribute to a specific Kiwix JS Windows/Linux feature, then please open an issue on this repository explaining the feature or other code you aim to contribute and how you propose this should be done.
 You should be comfortable creating PRs and have good knowledge of JavaScript.
 Follow the same
 [contributing guidelines](https://github.com/kiwix/kiwix-js/blob/master/CONTRIBUTING.md) as for Kiwix JS.

 # Other contributions / donations